FuZaHGB/F20GP-Coursework-1/README.md

 The associated video which was attached with this submission details quite a bit of my codebase however there are a number of scripts in this submission which were not recorded due to the limited timeframe of the video; I hope they are relatively easy to understand.

+I apologise in advance for the abundance of Free Assets; I'm not a modeller/animator so I used a number of these assets from the Unity Store in my project.
+If you're simply interested in the scripts, please navigate to Assets -> Scripts.

 The following are external scripts (i.e. I didn't make them):

 - PlayerFlightControl.cs